IntelliTect/toggl-tools/TogglPS/readme.md

 Not calling Initialize-Toggl first will cause all other calls to fail

 # Using the utilities
-Most of the functions return the body of a Toggl API response as a Powershell custom object or array of custom objeccts.
+Most of the functions return the body of a Toggl API response as a Powershell custom object or array of custom objects.

 Output from a function is suitable for use in the Powershell pipeline